Jehoshaphatia/Style_Transfer_With_Deep_Neural_Networks_In_PyTorch/README.md

 Finally, you'll create the total loss by adding up the style and content losses and weighting them with your specified alpha and beta!

-Intermittently, I'll print out this loss; don't be alarmed if the loss is very large.
+Intermittently, we'll print out this loss; don't be alarmed if the loss is very large.
 It takes some time for an image's style to change and you should focus on the appearance of your target image rather than any loss value.
 Still, you should see that this loss decreases over some number of iterations.

 ```python